decred/dcrdata/README.md

 More details are in [its own README](./cmd/scanblocks/README.md).
 The repository also includes a shell script, jsonarray2csv.sh, to convert the result into a comma-separated value (CSV) file.

+## Front End Development

+Make sure you have a recent version of [node and npm](https://nodejs.org/en/download/) installed.
+You may want to use the [node version manager (nvm)](https://github.com/creationix/nvm) for managing your node download and installation.

+From the dcrdata root directory, run the following command to install the node modules.

+`npm install`

+This will create and install into a directory named `node_modules`.

+For development, there's a webpack script that watches for file changes and automatically bundles.
+To use it, run the following command in a separate terminal and leave it running while you work.
+You'll only use this command if you are editing javascript files.

+`npm run watch`

+For production, bundle assets via:

+`npm run build`

+Both the `watch` and `build` scripts create a single output file at `/public/js/dist/app.bundle.js`.
+You will need to at least `build` if changes have been made. `watch` essentially runs `build` after file changes, but also performs some additional checks.

+### CSS Guidelines
+Before you write any CSS, see if you can achieve your goal by using existing classes available in Bootsrap 4.
+This helps prevent our stylesheets from getting bloated makes it easier for things to work well accross a wide range browsers & devices.
+Please take the time to [Read the docs](https://getbootstrap.com/docs/4.1/getting-started/introduction/)

+Note there is a dark mode, so make sure things look good with the dark background as well.

+### HTML
+The core functionality of dcrdata is server-side rendered in Go and designed to work well with javascript disabled.
+For users with javascript enabled, [Turbolinks](https://github.com/turbolinks/turbolinks) creates a persistent single page application that handles all HTML rendering.

+.tmpl files are cached by the backend, and can be reloaded via running `killall -USR1 v3` from the command line.

+### Javascript
+To encourage code that is idiomatic to Turbolinks based execution environment, javascript based enhancements should use [Stimulus](https://stimulusjs.org/) controllers with corresponding actions and targets.
+Keeping things tightly scoped with controllers and modules helps to localize complexity and maintain a clean application lifecycle.
+When using events handlers, bind and **unbind** them in the `connect` and `disconnect` function of controllers which executes when they get removed from the DOM.

+### Web Performance
+The core functionality of dcrdata should perform well in low power device / high latency scenarios (eg. a cheap smart phone with poor reception).
+This means that heavy assets should be lazy loaded when they are actually needed.
+Simple tasks like checking a transaction or address should have a very fast initial page load.

 ## Helper Packages